HungryTurtleCode/htc_website/jekyll/pages/about-me.md

 ![Adrian Henry - Hungry Turtle Code]({% asset_path adrian_portrait %}){: class="alignright" width="375" height="493"}

 I will start with myself.
 My name is Adrian Henry and I founded Hungry Turtle Code.
-I am a 23 year old currently living in Ireland.
+I am a 26 year old currently living in the UK.

 Code has played a part of my life since my early teens, but I was always mainly a hardware kind of guy.
 I loved tinkering with electronics and building cool projects.
 Of course code was usually involved in some capacity.

 I then went to University and did a degree in Electronic and Electrical Engineering at Loughborough University in Leicestershire, England.

-I even worked for a year as an Electronic Engineer at a (very) large multinational.
+I even worked for a while as an Electronic Engineer at a (very) large multinational.

 ### I Needed MOAR Code!